Carlos Esplá: Pre-war political activities: 1931–1936

 In March 1931 Esplá decided to return to Spain to participate in the municipal elections of the newly declared Second Spanish Republic.

 On 14 April 1931 he raised the tricolor over the Alicante town hall and was appointed civil governor of the city, but resigned on 28 April 1931 and left for Madrid to offer his services to the provisional government.
 Esplá, who admired Manuel Azaña, thought an individual should serve the community according to best of his abilities, which in his case meant journalism.

 He accepted the post of head of press relations of the Spanish Embassy in Paris.

 Before leaving he served for a few weeks as head of the Press Office of the Ministry of State to pass on his knowledge to the new Minister, Alejandro Lerroux.

 After completing his work at the Ministry of State he accepted the position of Civil Governor of Barcelona.
 In this role he worked conscientiously to consolidate the Republican reforms and to control anarcho-syndicalism, which he saw as a serious threat to a civil democracy.

 Esplá was elected Deputy for Alicante in the election of 28 June 1931.

-When Azaña became Prime Minister in October 1931 Esplá was named Undersecretary of the Interior, where he stayed until just before the 1933 elections.
+When Azaña became Prime Minister in October 1931 Esplá was named Under-Secretary of the Interior, where he stayed until just before the 1933 elections.
 He established good relations with the leading nationalists in Barcelona and helped draft the Statute of Autonomy of Catalonia of 1932 (Estatut de Núria).
 After the right wing victory in the 1933 elections he temporarily left politics and founded a Republican journal Política.
 Esplá later said the failure of the Left in the 1933 elections was due to its "abysmal" approach to press communications.
 He was reelected Deputy for Alicante in the elections of 16 February 1936.

-Azaña offered him the position of Under-Secretary of the Presidency, which he accepted after Azaña became President in May 1936.
+Azaña offered him the position of Under Secretary of the Presidency, which he accepted after Azaña became President in May 1936.
 He held this post when the military uprising in July 1936 began the Spanish Civil War.